BitcreditProtocol/E-Bill/docs/wasm.md

 ### Development

-Within the `bcr-ebill-pwa` crate, run these commands to build the project:
+Within the `bcr-ebill-wasm` crate, run these commands to build the project:

 ```bash
 wasm-pack build --dev --target web